Car Popping or Backfire + Check Engine Light

 What Car Popping or Backfire Usually Means

-When people say a car is “popping” or “backfiring,” they usually mean one of two things:
+When people say a car is “popping” or “backfiring,” they usually mean either a popping sound from the exhaust or a sharper bang caused by fuel igniting at the wrong time.

 In both cases, the pattern usually points to combustion happening late, unevenly, or outside the normal place it should happen.

-That is why this symptom often shows up together with:
+This is why the symptom often shows up together with:

 In simple terms: the engine is still trying to run, but the fuel and spark event is not happening as cleanly or as accurately as it should.